Decimal Odds | What Are Decimal Odds? How Do They Work?

 • No Indication of Underdogs

 Decimal odds do not provide any indication of which team or player is considered the underdog.
-Bettors may need to do additional research to determine which side is more likely to win.
+Bettors need to look at all outcomes to determine which is most likely to win.

 More Odds Formats